HoffsMH/ex-tl/taskell.md

     * [ ] possibly split and the parsing inside
     * [ ] possibly startx
     * [ ] possibly jrnl
+- jrnl lock is no longer jrnl specific

 ## Waiting on Something